Updated: 17th April 2022

-Inside the Natural Area of San Gregorio Atlapulco, somehow, this age-old farming technique has managed to survive – albeit slightly adapted to the modern-day, partly due to environmental changes.
+Inside the Natural Area of San Gregorio Atlapulco, somehow, this age-old farming technique and the unique islands have managed to survive – albeit slightly adapted to the modern-day, partly due to environmental changes.
 Manos a la Tierra has collaborated with Casa de la Chinampa for ten years on restoration projects here.
 Now, with additional tourism funds, they hope to turn their attention to reforestation and species conservation.

 As David dredges the nutrient-rich mud from the small canals sounding the Chinampa – rectangular fertile lands floating on the lake bed – I learn how, after the revolution, peasants fought for ownership of this land to keep farming.
 Nowadays, it operates as a communal land system, where all of the farmers have a say, especially in recent times when selling the plots has become possible.

 Ready with a bucket of suitable dredged mud, David quickly layers it onto the fertile lands before slicing it into perfect cubes with a rake.
 With expert procession, he adds a seedling into each individual cube in this section of land, which will grow lettuce.
 Across the different Chinampas, hundreds of other seedlings were sprouting or already developed.
 From beetroot and spinach to cilantro and medicinal herbs, countless species were grown here in the ‘Garden of Mexico City.